-In EDUC7535 and EDUC7540 a Supervising Teacher completes an Interim Evaluation on Pre-Service Teacher Progress (available on the School of Education website) towards the end of week three (half way point) in the placement.
-This form should be signed by the Pre-Service Teacher, Supervising Teacher and the school coordinator before the Pre-Service Teacher uploads the report to their UQ Blackboard site.
+In EDUC7535 and EDUC7540 a supervising Teacher completes an Interim Evaluation on Pre-Service Teacher Progress (available on the School of Education website) towards the end of week three (half way point) in the placement.
+This form should be signed by the Pre-Service Teacher, supervising Teacher and the school Coordinator before the Pre-Service Teacher uploads the report to their UQ Blackboard site.
 The Pre-Service Teacher retains the original copy of this report.
-If the Supervising Teacher/school are concerned with the progress of the Pre-Service Teacher an 'at risk' of failure form must instead be completed.
+If the supervising Teacher/school are concerned with the progress of the Pre-Service Teacher an 'at risk' of failure form must instead be completed.

-In the final week of the Professional Experience, the Supervising Teachers will prepare the final evaluation report which is available on the relevant course page on the School of Education website https://education.uq.edu.au/thank-you-mentoring-years-cohort-pre-service-Teachers-university-queensland.
-The Pre-Service Teacher signs the form to indicate that they have read it.
-The form is also signed by the Supervising Teacher and the school coordinator of Pre-Service Teachers.
+In the final week of the professional experience, the supervising Teachers will prepare the final evaluation report which is available on the relevant course page on the School of Education website: UQ Professional Experience The Pre-Service Teacher signs the form to indicate that they have read it.
+The form is also signed by the supervising Teacher and the school Coordinator of Pre-Service Teachers.
 The Pre-Service Teacher retains the original copy.
-The Pre-Service Teacher uploads the report to their UQ Blackboard site and the school coordinator retains a copy for the school records.
+The Pre-Service Teacher uploads the report to their UQ Blackboard site and the school Coordinator retains a copy for the school records.